tailrecursion/hlisp-starter/README.md

 (make-text-node text)

 ```
-Creates a new text node with given `text`.
+Creates a new text node with given text.
 ```

 ### make-comment-node